Set Up Postmark

 1. Sign in to Postmark and open the account that should send Mailrith email.

-2. If you already have a Postmark server for this sender, open it.
-If not, click **Create server**, give it a clear name such as **Mailrith Marketing** or **Acme Newsletter**, and create it.
+2. If you already have a Postmark server for this sender, open that server.
+If you do not have one, click **Create server**, give the server a clear name such as **Mailrith Marketing** or **Acme Newsletter**, and create the server.

 3. Open the server and confirm the sender identity is ready.
-The From email you enter in Mailrith must be covered by a verified sender signature or by a verified domain inside Postmark.
+The From email you enter in Mailrith must match a verified sender signature or be on a verified domain inside Postmark.

-7. Enter the Postmark server token, the optional stream ID, the From name, the verified From email, and the workspaces that may use this connection.
+8. Enter the Postmark server token, account token, optional stream ID, From name, verified From email, and the workspaces that may use this connection.

-If the test send fails, check that the token came from the same Postmark server, the stream ID is spelled exactly as Postmark shows it, and the From email is covered by a verified sender signature or verified domain.
+If the connection cannot be saved or the test send fails, check these settings: the server token is from the same Postmark server, the account token is copied correctly, the stream ID matches the spelling shown in Postmark, and the From email matches a verified sender signature or is on a verified domain.

 ## Webhooks and Test Send